 Lots of things determine what you pay for car insurance: your age, your driving record, the type of car you drive, even your credit rating.
-Insurance companies also give a lot of consideration to the safety rating of your vehicle when deciding what your auto insurance premiums should be.
+Insurance companies also give a lot of consideration to the car safety ratings of your vehicle when deciding what your auto insurance premiums should be.
 The National Highway Traffic Safety Administration (NHTSA), established by the Highway Safety Act of 1970, estimates that over 6 million car accidents in the U.S. are due not just to bad driving but also to the faulty design.
 Case in point, the faulty ignition switch that’s probably going to cost GM $1.3 billion in recall repairs, not to mention settlements and judgments for lawsuits resulting from death and injury attributed to the problem.

-Who Does the Testing?
+Who Does the Car Safety Ratings?

 Pretty much everything insurance companies do is based on statistics, probabilities and test results.
 When it comes to deciding which cars are safer to insure, they rely on standards set by two testing agencies: Insurance Institute for Highway Safety (IIHS), a non-profit organization, and the aforementioned NHTSA.

 IIHS rates cars from Good to Poor.
 For the past 22 years, IIHS has done the testing in their own facility, rating a broad spectrum of makes and models.
 According to their website, “IIHS tests evaluate two aspects of safety: crashworthiness — how well a vehicle protects its occupants in a crash — and crash avoidance and mitigation — technology that can prevent a crash or lessen its severity.”
 IIHS buys the test vehicles from dealers, using their own crash testing budget.
 They note in on their website’s FAQ page, however, that if a test isn’t part of their regular schedule, but is specially requested by the manufacturer, then the manufacture reimburses them for the vehicle purchase.